Badarawa, Kaduna

-Badarawa is a town located in Kaduna city under Kaduna North local government area. it was bordered by Unguwan Sarki, Unguwan Dosa, Malali and Nigerian Defence Academy, Kaduna.
+Badarawa is an area located in Kaduna city under Kaduna North local government area. it was bordered by Unguwan Sarki, Unguwan Dosa, Malali and Nigerian Defence Academy, Kaduna.

 Geographical locations

-It consists of some small towns: Kwaru, Malali, Majalisa, Unguwan Yaro, Unguwan Shekara, Unguwan Bado and Unguwan mai samari.
+It consists of some small towns which are: Kwaru(Kwaru majalisa and kwarun Ajilo), Malali(Malali Village and also Malali G.R.A) Majalisa, Unguwan Yero, Unguwan Shekara, Unguwan Gado and Unguwan mai samari.
 The whole of Badarawa is subdivided into two: Badarawa village and Badarawa G.R.A.

 Government and rulers

-It has only two leaders, a traditional ruler called Mai-anguwa or Sarkin Badarawa and an Electoral leader called Councillor.
+It has only two leaders, a traditional ruler called Mai-Anguwa or Head of district also known as Sarkin Badarawa and an Electoral leader called Councillor.

 Health and education

 The town has L.E.A government primary school called L.E.A Badarawa where people of the place study Western education.
 They also have a primary health care.